AnubhavSingh99/Dual-mind-chat/F1-Expert-Chat-Project-Report.md

 ## Custom Model Integration

-- The custom model is hosted on Hugging Face and accessed via the Hugging Face Inference API.
+- The custom F1 Expert model (`Anubhav99x/F1_Expert_LM`) is hosted on Hugging Face and accessed via the Gradio API.
-- API keys and endpoints are managed via environment variables.
-- The model is fine-tuned on Formula 1 data for authentic, driver-like responses.
+- The model is specifically trained on Formula 1 circuit data, providing specialized knowledge about F1 tracks and racing.
+- API communication is handled through axios with proper error handling and timeouts.
+- The integration includes fallback responses in case of API failures.

 ---